 At night, University Police and Student Shuttle Service provide safe rides when requested by dialing 336.758.5591.
 The shuttle runs a daytime fixed route with marked stops around the Reynolda campus.
 After dusk the shuttle is available by calling 336.758.RIDE (7433).
-The shuttle schedule is available online at www.wfu.edu/police/shuttle.html.
+For a shuttle schedule, visit www.wfu.edu/police/shuttle.html.